Main Content Region

 Clear

-All candidates are required to hold a valid California Preliminary Designated Subjects: Adult Education Credential.
+All candidates are required to hold a valid California Preliminary Designated Subjects: Special Subjects (SS) Teaching Credential.

 The recommended credential issuance date will be the official program completion date -OR- if two months have passed since the official program completion date, the recommended credential issuance date will be the date the completed application was officially accepted by Credential Processing.

-The teaching experience must be documented on district/agency letterhead (with district/agency name, address and telephone number) and contain the following:
+Teaching experience must be documented on district/agency letterhead with district/agency name, address and telephone number, and include the following:

 1. Employee's position.